AnyLog-co/documentation/training/Overview.md

 2) By dynamically creating a configuration file (for the node) during the Docker deployment.
 3) By maintaining configuration commands in policies stored in the shared metadata and associating a policy to a node.

+**Note 3:** Advanced users can review the [Network setup document](../examples/Network%20setup.md) to deploy a test network using the AnyLog CLI without pre-packaged configuration.

 ### Session I - The Basic Guided Tour
  This guided tour introduces you to the basics of AnyLog and its main feature.
  This tour uses a single pre-installed node (however, not configured), that demonstrates the basic operations.

  Prior to the guided tour, it is recommended to review the following documents:
  * [Getting Started](../getting%20started.md) - An overview of the network, nodes types, deployment, metadata and commands.
- * [Session I](onboarding.md) - The basic commands that are demonstrated in this training session.
+ * [Session I](onboarding.md) - This document lists the basic commands that are demonstrated in this training session.

 The presentation in this session reviews the following: